Interim Board President

 Daniel Sullivan, BA, MFA

-A collegiate All-American in the pole vault, one day on the track Sullivan met William Shephard once of The Performance Group (Pentheus et. al. in Dionysus in ‘69), became intrigued, and thereafter devoted a year studying performance with Shephard.
-While teaching in Los Angeles and through his social circles, he befriended and studied theater and writing with John Steppling, Murray Mednick, Irene Fornes, Noah Ford, Rachel Rosenthal, and Matthew Goulish and Lin Hixson.
+A collegiate All-American in the pole vault, Sullivan met William Shephard once of The Performance Group (Pentheus et. al. in Dionysus in ‘69) looking for athletes for his Theatre Lab, became intrigued, and thereafter devoted a year studying performance with Shephard.
+He made his way to Los Angeles to teach at Markham Intermediate and there befriended and studied theater and writing with John Steppling, Murray Mednick, Michi Cruz, Irene Fornes, Noah Ford, Rachel Rosenthal, and Matthew Goulish and Lin Hixson.
 He lived in Piura, Peru studying Cesar Vallejo’s poetry, and for five years he performed with the Augustino Dance Theater in Oakland California with Slobodan Dan Paich directing.
-He studied with playwright Dare Clubb for three years in the early 2000s.
-Recent works include commissioned translations of Lorca Al Vacio for Spanish director, producer Sonia Sebastian and with the guidance of scholars Jim Whitta and Elizabeth Ditmars a new translation of Sophocles’ Antigone, developed at The Grotowski Institute in Wroclaw, Poland with Teatr Zar and directed by Paige Rogers at San Francisco’s Cutting Ball Theater.
+He studied with playwright Dare Clubb for three years in the early 2000s at the University of Iowa.
+With the guidance of Medieval scholar Jim Whitta and Classics scholar Elizabeth Ditmars he wrote a new line-by-line translation of Sophocles’ Antigone from the Attic Greek, developed it at The Grotowski Institute in Wroclaw, Poland with Teatr Zar and saw it directed by Paige Rogers at San Francisco’s Cutting Ball Theater.
+It ran for seven weeks of sold out performances.
 Transient Theater of San Francisco toured his play Owners of Nothing through fourteen cities including New York, Chicago, and Los Angeles.
 Other plays have been staged via Aurora Theater’s (GAP) Project, Great Plains Theater Conference, and the San Francisco Playwrights Festival.
-Recently he directed Brian Friel’s Dancing at Lughnasa at San Juan College in northern New Mexico and as a guest artist taught a play writing workshop at Fort Lewis College in Durango.
-He earned an MFA from the University of Iowa in Theater Arts and a BA in Political Science where his focus concerned the Frankfurt School theorists.
+Recently he directed Brian Friel’s Dancing at Lughnasa at a New Mexico college.
+He has taught play writing and/or acting at U of Iowa, UC Denver, Fort Lewis College and in projects around the country.
+Daniel served as The Theatre Mine's president and artistic director for its first two seasons.

 Charmain Howington, BA, MFA